mihir3344/ml-smartphone-price-prediction/README.md

 Jupyter Notebook
 Objective:
 To provide a robust predictive model for smartphone prices that can be utilized in various applications such as e-commerce platforms, price comparison websites, or market analysis tools.
-# Smartphone Price Prediction Model

-This repository contains a machine learning model to predict smartphone prices based on various features such as brand, model, specifications, and more.
-Multiple regression models were tested to find the best-performing one for this task.

 ## Performance Summary